JoseMariaZ/hibeenpwnedapiV3/README.md

 # hibeenpwnedapiV3
 Tool to search on haveibeenpwned API V3

-To register get API key: https://haveibeenpwned.com/API/Key
+To get the API key: https://haveibeenpwned.com/API/Key

 Usage: